How to Start a Chocolate Business

 Step 5: Apply for Business Licenses and Permits

-Food establishments are required to get approval from the local health department.
+A chocolate making business is considered a food business and will need to be approved by the local health department.
 They will be looking for things like production equipment, cleanliness, and sanitation practices.
 While some states will allow home-based production, depending on the volume of sales, more regulations may force you to a commercial facility.
 The health department will conduct inspections on a regular basis to ensure the facility is up to code.

 Step 6: Find Financing